raspberrypilearning/monster-mashup/en/step_1.md

 This project is for people who've already completed the Beginner Python Sushi Cards, or otherwise learned the basics of Python.
 Here's a quick reminder of what you'll need to know:

 #### Sequence of code
 Python reads your code from top to bottom.
 You can't use anything earlier in the program than you created it.
-So, for example, you can't use the value of a **variable** before you've actually created that **variable** and put the value in it.
+So, for example, you can't use the value of a **variable** before you've actually created that variable and put the value in it.

 #### Variables
-**Variables** are the labels used to store values, like text and numbers, so you can use them later in the program.
+Variables are the labels used to store values, such as text or numbers, so you can use them later in the program.

 ```python
 my_variable = 'Some text I want to remember'